JinhaoGu/project/README.md

 Usage:type "python -u train.py batch_size learning_rate | tee ~/train_log.txt" in terminal.
 The log of training process will be recorded in "train_log.txt" in the same directory.

+trained_netxxx.pth

+network parameters of xvector.
+The network is defined in tdnn.py